hortonworks/cloudbreak-docs/docs/azure/ui/credential.md

     * Only alphanumeric and lowercase characters (min 5, max 100 characters) can be used

 2. Copy your SSH public key to the `SSH public key` field
     * The SSH public key must be in the OpenSSH format.
 The matching private key can be used later to [SSH onto every instance](operations.md#ssh-to-the-hosts) of every cluster that you'll create with this credential.
-The **SSH username** for the AZzure instances is always **cloudbreak**.
+The **SSH username** for the Azure instances is always **cloudbreak**.

 3. Select Azure role type.
 You have the option to decide if Cloudbreak should use the built-in `Contributor` Azure role, a custom existing role, or a new role for managing cluster resources in Azure.
     You have the following options: